 Phileo love, when it’s about you, insecurity and then control is: I will love you so that I won’t be alone.
 It’s not a love that: How do I help you?
 I love you so I won’t be alone.
 Have you ever had one of these?
 Someone is really friendly and they are a really good friend until their life starts working out.
 And they just move on.

 Anybody had a friendship where you feel used?
-Okay?
-Me.
-I have.
 There are few things that tick me off more.
 Because you think it’s real, you think the people are really for you.
 And then there’s pressure, there’s difficulty, or you get into a crisis and you look up and, so, where did your friends go?
 Guess what?
 They aren’t friends.

 We are going to talk a little bit later about love and the impact of social media.
-I just have one, little clue.
 When those people click “friend,” don’t expect them to show up in the deepest tragedies of your life just because they are a friend on your Facebook.
-Just a thought.

 Notice in storge love – and with the best of intentions – I love you because you enhance my worth.
 It’s very subtle.
 I don’t love you for you.
-I love you if you’re on the traveling team, I love you if you get As, I love you if you go public, I love you if you’re good looking and stay good looking.
+I love you if you’re on the traveling team, I love you if you get As, I love you if you’re good looking and stay good looking.
 I love you as long as you enhance my worth.
 You’re a valuable part of this family.

 And sometimes it’s verbal and sometimes it’s non-verbal.
 And sometimes we reframe the whole thing.
 I really love my children so they have to be successful so I really push them so I really do this and I really do that.